mjlumley/trav2/README.md

 - <https://github.com/dustin/go-humanize> to output numbers etc in a more readable fashion.
 - <https://github.com/mattn/go-sqlite3> as the support database is a Sqlite file.
 - <https://github.com/atotto/clipboard> to copy screen info to the clipboard. **OLD**
-- GFLW  & Open GL3 libraries.
+- GFLW &amp; Open GL3 libraries.